LICENSING & ORDINATION

 STEP 6: ANNUAL ASSESSMENT

-Once a candidate receives a District License, the candidate will meet annually with the Board of Credentials and Studies Board.
+Once a candidate receives a District License, the candidate will meet annually with the Credentials Board and Studies Board.

 Please note that no appointment will be scheduled until all of the documents are received.